paulbradshaw/MED7373-Data-Journalism/README.md

   * Review [examples of data journalism](https://onlinejournalismblog.com/2020/08/11/here-are-the-7-types-of-stories-most-often-found-in-data/) - what sources do they use?
 Where has the idea come from?
 What angle?
 Make notes.
 (30-60’)
   * [Create a news diary](https://onlinejournalismblog.com/2022/12/08/how-to-create-a-data-news-diary/) (e.g. in Google Calendar)
   * [Look for data sources](https://www.youtube.com/watch?v=14GO61WDDUE&feature=youtu.be) and brainstorm ideas.
 Share your story ideas on Slack and give feedback to others.
 (30-60’)
-  * Use the techniques from the Data Journalism Heist to analyse data.
+  * Use the techniques from the pre-class videos and/or [Data Journalism Heist](https://leanpub.com/DataJournalismHeist) to find specific story leads in the gender pay gap (or other) data.
 Have problems/questions to bring to the next class
 * Reading:
   * [Data Feminism ch4: What Gets Counted Counts](https://data-feminism.mitpress.mit.edu/pub/h1w0nbqp/release/3)
-  * [Data Journalism Heist](https://leanpub.com/DataJournalismHeist) *(BCU students please ask for your voucher for a free copy)*

 ## 2: Data journalism's 3 chords

-By the end of this week you should be able to use core spreadsheet techniques to find stories, including sorting and filtering, pivot tables, and be able to calculate change and proportions.
+By the end of this week you should be able to write about numbers.
+You should also be able to use core spreadsheet techniques to find stories, including sorting and filtering, pivot tables, and be able to calculate change and proportions.

+* Pre-class video: [The 3 chords of data journalism](https://www.youtube.com/watch?v=x8yF09eZtos) (or watch the more detailed [Data journalism basics: using sorting, filtering and pivot tables to find stories](https://www.youtube.com/watch?v=MeTdQ-cloRw))
 * Workshop: [Data journalism basics: sorting, filtering, pivot tables, calculations](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/1basics/dj3chords.md)
+* Directed study:
-* Directed study: write a simple 2-3 par story based on your analysis of data
+  * Use the techniques from this week to write a 2-4 paragraph news story based on a dataset
 * Reading:
-  * [Finding Stories in Spreadsheets](https://leanpub.com/spreadsheetstories) *(BCU students please ask for your voucher for a free copy)*
+  * [Finding Stories in Spreadsheets](https://leanpub.com/spreadsheetstories) chapters 4 and 6. *(BCU students please ask for your voucher for a free copy)*

 **Additional resources**: The New York Times have made their [internal data journalism training materials available here](https://drive.google.com/drive/u/0/folders/1ZS57_40tWuIB7tV4APVMmTZ-5PXDwX9w) [and written about their training here](https://open.nytimes.com/how-we-helped-our-reporters-learn-to-love-spreadsheets-adc43a93b919).